awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

 ## Overview<a name="overview-cli"></a>

-The security appliances run in a subnet of the service provider VPC\.
-The Gateway Load Balancer is in another subnet of the service provider VPC\.
+A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC, and application servers in the the service consumer VPC\.
+The Gateway Load Balancer is deployed in the same VPC as that of the virtual appliances\.
+These appliances are registered as a target group of the Gateway Load Balancer\.

-The application servers run in a subnet of the service consumer VPC\.
-The network interface for the Gateway Load Balancer endpoint is in another subnet of the service consumer VPC\.
-All traffic entering the service consumer VPC through the internet gateway is routed to the Gateway Load Balancer endpoint for inspection before it's routed to the destination subnet\.
-Similarly, all traffic leaving the EC2 instance is routed to the Gateway Load Balancer endpoint for inspection before it's routed to the internet\.
+The application servers run in one subnet \(destination subnet\) in the service consumer VPC, while the Gateway Load Balancer endpoint is in another subnet of the same VPC\.
+All traffic entering the service consumer VPC through the internet gateway is first routed to the Gateway Load Balancer endpoint for inspection and then routed to the destination subnet\.

+Similarly, all traffic leaving the application servers \(destination subnet\) is routed to the Gateway Load Balancer endpoint for inspection before it is routed back to the internet\.
+The following network diagram is a visual representation of how a Gateway Load Balancer endpoint is used to access an endpoint service\.

-![\[Using a Gateway Load Balancer endpoint to access an endpoint service\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/images/vpc-endpoint-service-gwlbe.png)
+![\[Using a Gateway Load Balancer endpoint to access an endpoint service\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/images/vpc-endpoint-service-gwlbe-new.png)

+The numbered items that follow, highlight and explain elements shown in the preceding image\.

+**Traffic from the internet to the application \(blue arrows\):**

+1. Traffic enters the service consumer VPC through the internet gateway\.

+1. Traffic is sent to the Gateway Load Balancer endpoint, as a result of ingress routing\.

+1. Traffic is sent to the Gateway Load Balancer for inspection through the security appliance\.

+1. Traffic is sent back to the Gateway Load Balancer endpoint after inspection\.

+1. Traffic is sent to the application servers \(destination subnet\)\.

+**Traffic from the application to the internet \(orange arrows\):**

+1. Traffic is sent to the Gateway Load Balancer endpoint as a result of the default route configured on the application server subnet\.

+1. Traffic is sent to the Gateway Load Balancer for inspection through the security appliance\.

+1. Traffic is sent back to the Gateway Load Balancer endpoint after inspection\.

+1. Traffic is sent to the internet gateway based on the route table configuration\.

+1. Traffic is routed back to the internet\.

 ### Routing<a name="route-tables"></a>